9 policemen martyred, 13 wounded in bomb attack on Balochistan Constabulary van in Bolan: police

 The area has been cordoned off and a search operation is underway, he added.

-A government helicopter has been sent to Bolan to move the injured persons to Quetta, a statement issued by the Balochistan Information Department said.
+Later, a government helicopter flew the injured officers to Quetta from Bolan, a statement issued by the Balochistan Information Department said.

 An emergency has also been imposed at hospitals across Quetta.